 A dance videographer or filmaker might also work with a professional dance company capturing new works to be shown on television or to be made into DVD’s to be sold.

 There are many film making courses and degrees available to teach your child the skills of film making, and if this is there passion it is so easy to pick up a smartphone today and record friends or themselves and use free online editing material to make a start on learning the basics.

 37. CREATE YOU OWN ONLINE BUSINESS

 Lucky Last in our list is to create an online dance business.
-There are many people out there today creating new dance businesses from teaching dance classes online to developing a Niche website such as this one which relies on the creator’s knowledge, love and passion for dance.
-As technology advances and our access to quick online resources develops it will be interesting to see what new careers and business are created.
+There are many people out there today creating new dance businesses from teaching dance classes online to developing a Niche website such as this one which relies on the creator’s knowledge, love, and passion for dance.
+As technology advances and our access to quick online resources develops it will be interesting to see what new careers and businesses are created.
 The guys from Income School, Jim & Ricky have an awesome course on how to create a website in a niche area for those really serious about creating a business online.
-You can access information about it by clicking on this link to their website incomeschool.com
+You can access information about it by clicking on this affiliate link to their website incomeschool.com

 38. SHOW GIRL OR BURLESQUE DANCER